 Praying the Will of God ensures that we are not praying the wrong thing or with wrong motives because we aren’t praying our own will, but God’s will.

-If your not sure how to pray scriptures you can download my free sample prayer cards.
+If your not sure how to pray scriptures you subscribe to my resource library to download my free sample prayer cards.

 2. Confessing Our Sins